KingMew/Randyland-Directory/README.md

 npm run build
 ```

 And then you can just plop the `build/` directory files in whatever web server you'd like to deploy this to.
+The default configuration assumes you're serving this on the server root.
+If you're serving it in a specific directory, edit `package.json` and specify the app homepage.
+(The build script goes into more detail about this).